 Sakura was awake before the first fingers of dawn had crept over the horizon.
 She wasn't a morning person by nature.
-Rather, years of discipline had ingrained themselves so deeply in her nature that she had no choice but to open her eyes when her internal clock demanded.
-The servant girls delivered breakfast along with her clean clothes.
-They helped her bathe, chattering and laughing quietly as they worked.
-Sakura indulged them, adding to their light gossip and jokingly scolding one of the girls for her crush on a squire.
+Years of discipline had ingrained themselves in her.
+She had no choice but to open her eyes when her internal clock demanded.
+The servant girls who were supposed to wait on her were missing.
+As usual.

-"I suppose.
-That won't change how much we will miss you," one of them answered.
-There were emphatic nods.
-Sakura smiled as she stepped into her boots.
+The mocking went on as they traveled further down the hall.
+Sakura stood still until she was sure that they were gone.
+She considered, for a moment, chasing them down to scold them.
+Instead, she stepped into her boots.
 They were made of supple, tan leather that went up to her knees.
-She tugged the laces into place in sharp yanks before neatly knotting a bow.
-The servants let her do this herself without protest.
+She tugged the laces into place in sharp yanks before securing the knot.
 Years of practice made Sakura an expert in dealing with boots.

 "Hey there, Kaze," Sakura whispered as she greeted the white stallion.
 She stroked the patch of light grey running down his muzzle.
 He snorted against the side of her throat in response.
 Laughing fondly, she gave the horse one last pat before she moved to check her gear.
-She chatted with the stable hands as she secured buckles and straps.
-They too, like the servant girls, most of the stable hands who were supposed to be on duty were missing.
+She stole looks around the courtyard as she secured buckles and straps.
+Like the servant girls, most of the stable hands who were supposed to be on duty were missing.
 They had likely snuck off to meet with a lover or were sleeping off a night at the tavern in the hay somewhere.

 It was only two hours later that the rest of the castle really came to life.

 The servants, who had risen around dawn as well, had set to stoking the fires in the kitchen.
 The smell of baking bread mingled with the lingering sweetness of morning dew.
 Smoke began to rise from the chimneys, signaling the weary night guards that it was time for a shift change.
 The girls set out sweeping the stone floors and delivering breakfast to the rousing nobles.